End User License Agreement

 Clause 2 says:

-We hereby grant to the Producer a personal, non-exclusive, non-transferable, limited, right to use the Works for the Producer Licensed Use.
-We hereby grant to the Performer(s) a personal, non-exclusive, non-transferable, limited, right to use the Works as embodied in the Mix for the Performer(s) Permitted Purpose.
+We hereby grant to the Producer a personal, non-exclusive, non-transferable, limited, right to use the Works during the Production Term for the Producer Licensed Use.
+We hereby grant to the Performer(s) a personal, non-exclusive, non-transferable, limited, right to use the Works as embodied in the Mix during the Production Term for the Performer(s) Permitted Purpose.
 Subject to the condition precedent that the applicable License Fee has been received by us we hereby grant to the Performer(s) a personal, non-exclusive, non-transferable, limited, right to use the Works during the Online Video Production Term for the Performer(s) Licensed Use.
-The Recording(s), including the Composition(s) may be used only for the Producer Licensed Use and the Performer(s) Permitted Purpose and the Performer(s) Licensed Use (if any) and for no other purpose whatsoever), subject to, and in accordance with, the terms and conditions of the Agreement.
+The Recording(s), including the underlying Composition(s) may be used only for the Producer Licensed Use and the Performer(s) Permitted Purpose and the Performer(s) Licensed Use (if any) and for no other purpose whatsoever), subject to, and in accordance with, the terms and conditions of the Agreement.

 The definition of Works is: "collectively, the Composition(s) and/or the Recording(s)." i.e. both publishing and master rights together.

 The Producer Permitted Purpose (what the person editing or adapting the track to create the Mix is allowed to do) is: